awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_EXTERNAL_TABLE.md

 + ORC
 + AVRO
 + INPUTFORMAT '*input\_format\_classname*' OUTPUTFORMAT '*output\_format\_classname*'
+The CREATE EXTERNAL TABLE AS command only supports two file formats, TEXTFILE and PARQUET\.
-For INPUTFORMAT and OUTPUTFORMAT, specify a class name, as the following example shows:
+For INPUTFORMAT and OUTPUTFORMAT, specify a class name, as the following example shows\.

 ```
 'org.apache.hadoop.mapred.TextInputFormat'